Official TSA Liquid Rules Before Your Vacation To Save Your Coveted Toiletries

-There is nothing worse when traveling than getting your toiletries, medication or cosmetics pitched out because they don’t follow the current guidelines.
+There is nothing worse when traveling than getting your toiletries, medication, or cosmetics pitched out because they don’t follow the current guidelines.
 Airports in different countries will hold you to various standards of the rules, but it’s still important to know the basics for your carry-on bag.

-Town & Country shared some of the TSA liquid rules you should know about to avoid mistakes while traveling.
-The TSA liquid rules also pertain to aerosols, gels, butter, creams and pastes.
-All liquids must be in a 3.4oz or smaller container, so check their sizes and if they’re too big, leave them at home or transfer them to a smaller container.
-It doesn’t matter how much liquid is in the container, as the bottle or jar must hold 3.4oz or smaller.
+Town & Country shared some of the TSA liquid rules you should know to avoid mistakes while traveling.
+The TSA liquid rules also pertain to aerosols, gels, butter, creams, and pastes.
+All liquids must be in a 3.4-oz or smaller container, so check their sizes, and if they’re too big, leave them at home or transfer them to a smaller container.
+It doesn’t matter how much liquid is in the container, as the bottle or jar must hold 3.4 oz or smaller.

-You also need to make sure that all of your liquids containers can fit in a quart-size bag.
-Bring the items with you which you can’t buy at your destination or that you might need on the plane.
+You also need to make sure that all of your liquid containers can fit in a quart-size bag.
+Bring items with you that you can’t buy at your destination or that you might need on the plane.

-But the rules aren’t just for liquids, as the TSA now also how requirements for powders, which include, makeup, baby powder, protein powder and powdered drink mixes.
-All of these must be in containers of 12oz or smaller, or they must be put in a checked bag.
+But the rules aren’t just for liquids, as the TSA now also has requirements for powders, which include makeup, baby powder, protein powder and powdered drink mixes.
+All of these must be in containers size 12 oz or smaller, or they must be put in a checked bag.

 #TravelTipTuesday Keep in mind that liquid makeup is also subject to TSA’s 3-1-1 liquid rule.
 Learn more at https://t.co/XrynBYrXeN. #flydtw pic.twitter.com/VaencJG9MS